-The Psychology Honors Track requirements consist of six phases (plus completion of the required Psychology Honors electives).
+The Psychology Honors Track requirements consist of six phases.
 This section presents additional information - and advice - about each phase.

 Phase 1 is an initial application to the University Honors College, followed by declaration of an Honors Psychology Major.

 Students are encouraged to make their initial application to the Honors College as early as possible in their academic careers in order to receive Honors-related advising concerning coursework and research opportunities.
 This initial application consists of materials required by the Honors College for their application.
 See this website for the current application requirements.
 If students are already enrolled in the Honors College prior to orientation and have completed their PSY 1010 or equivalent requirement, they will be declared after orientation.
 All other students must complete PSY 1010 with a B or higher before submitting the declaration form.